-According to the Census Bureau's estimates in the American Community Survey, 2021, low and moderate income households (those earning less than \$50,000 in 2021) of a race other than white comprise an estimated 21% of the households in Minnesota, and households of Hispanic or Latino ethnicity comprise an estimated 5% of the households in Minnesota.
+According to the Census Bureau's estimates in the American Community Survey, 2022, low and moderate income households (those earning less than \$50,000 in 2021) of a race other than white comprise an estimated 23% of the households in Minnesota, and households of Hispanic or Latino ethnicity comprise an estimated 5% of the households in Minnesota.

-CDBG assisted 1,056 households in FFY 2022.
-Of that number, 1023 were white, 3 Black/African American, 8 Asian, 5 American Indian/Alaskan Native, 3 American Indian/Alaskan Native & white, 5 Black/African American and white and 9 other multi-racial.
-Of the total, 24 were Hispanic households.
-Among CDBG-assisted households, 97% of households were white, less than 1% Black/African American, less than 1% American Indian/Alaskan Native, less 1% Indian/Alaskan Native & white, less than 1% Black/African American and white and less than 1% other multi-racial.
+CDBG assisted 817 households in FFY 2023.
+Of that number, 715 were white, 21 Black/African American, 5 Asian, 6 American Indian/Alaskan Native, 6 Native Hawaiian/Other Pacific Islander, 1 American Indian/Alaskan Native & White, 1 Asian & White, 54 Black/African American & White, 1 American Indian/Alaskan Native & Black/African American and 7 other multi-racial.
+Of the total, 25 were Hispanic households.
+Among CDBG-assisted households, 87% of households were white, 3% Black/African American, less than 1% Asian, less than 1% American Indian/Alaskan Native, less 1% Native Hawaiian/Other Pacific Islander, less than 1% American Indian/Alaskan Native & White, less than 1% Asian & White, 7% Black/African American and White and less than 1% other multi-racial.
 Households with two or more races do not fit into the CAPER table above.